Blood glucose monitoring fact sheet

 To check your blood glucose levels, you need a blood glucose meter, a finger pricking device with lancets and blood glucose testing strips.
 There are a wide variety of blood glucose meters available.
 Your doctor or credentialled diabetes educator can help you choose one that suits your needs and show you how to use it.

-The National Diabetes Services Scheme (NDSS) is an initiative of the Australian Government administered with the assistance of Diabetes Australia.
+The National Diabetes Services Scheme (NDSS) is an initiative of the Australian Government administered by Diabetes Australia.
 Through the NDSS, you can access subsidised products to help you manage your diabetes, including blood glucose testing strips.

-You can also monitor your blood glucose levels using a continuous glucose monitor (CGM).
-To find out more about CGM and how to access subsidised blood glucose testing strips, CGM and other products, visit ndss.com.au or call the NDSS Helpline on 1300 136 588.
+You can also monitor your glucose levels using a continuous glucose monitoring (CGM) or flash glucose monitoring (Flash GM) device.
+To find out more about CGM and how to access subsidised blood glucose monitoring strips and CGM and Flash GM products, visit ndss.com.au or call the NDSS Helpline on 1800 637 700.

 Registration with the NDSS is free and open to everyone in Australia with a Medicare card, diagnosed with diabetes.